MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 First your eye is made numb using drops or an anaesthetic injection.

 During the surgery, tiny incisions are made in the eye, and a small probe is used to break up the cloudy lens into smaller pieces.
 These pieces are then gently removed, and the eye is irrigated with water to keep it clean and comfortable.
-For most patients the entire procedure takes 15 to 30 minutes.
+For most patients the operation takes 15 to 30 minutes.

 For most people, the new lens is selected to give good distance vision, which means you might still need glasses for close-up tasks like reading or using a computer.
 However, there are more advanced lenses available, such as toric lenses for correcting astigmatism, multifocal lenses, and extended depth of focus (EDOF) lenses, which can reduce or eliminate the need for glasses altogether.
+Unfortunately, most of these premium lenses are not available on the NHS.

 What to Expect After Cataract Surgery